SonoClear® Acoustic coupling fluid for intracavitary ultrasound imaging.

 Product design and development; Quality Management System build-up, Regulatory strategy and pilot Manufacturing, according to ISO 13485 Medical Device

-Verification testing, QMS system completion, Pivotal (CE- mark) multicenter clinical trial with low-grade and high-grade glioma patients
+Verification testing, QMS system completion, Pivotal (CE- mark) multicenter clinical trial with low-grade and high-grade glioma patients, regulatory filing

 Please contact us if you wish to know more.